 Consistent with DOT's vision, mission and core values, DOT seeks to create and maintain an organizational environment that maintains the highest standards of conduct, integrity and ethics and complies with local legislation.
 All DOT employees have a responsibility to practice these standards and to be compliant with applicable laws and regulations.
-If this responsibility is in doubt or is not followed and/or DOT employees and associated personnel are in gross misconduct, violation and/or in breach of DOT's policies and procedures, DOT encourages and enables employees and associated personnel to raise concerns through this policy and procedure.
+If this responsibility is in doubt or is not followed and/or DOT employees, implementing partner employees, affiliated personnel, and youth leaders are in gross misconduct, violation and/or in breach of DOT's policies and procedures, DOT encourages and enables employees and affiliated personnel to raise concerns through this policy and procedure.
 DOT will accordingly take steps to address them.